ymoldabe/backend/wheres-my-pizza/QUESTIONS.md

 - [ ] Yes
 - [ ] No

-### Does the order_items table properly reference orders with foreign key?
+### Does the order_items table properly reference orders with a foreign key?
 - [ ] Yes
 - [ ] No